johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
 Healthcare issues in America was a talking point in every State of the Union address within the corpus, which covers 17 years.
-Some of the keywords measured included _affordable care act, cancer research, generic drugs, health insurance, high drug prices, Medicaid, Medicare and terminal illnesses_.
+Some of the keywords measured included _affordable care act_, cancer research, generic drugs, health insurance, high drug prices, Medicaid, Medicare and terminal illnesses_.

   The Patient Protection and Affordable Care Act, often shortened to the Affordable Care Act or nicknamed Obamacare President Barack Obama on March 23, 2010